loopwerk/loopwerk.io/content/articles/2021-08-26-vapor4-vs-drf.md

 ---
-tags: review, backend, swift, django, python
+tags: review, swift, django, python
 summary: Over two years ago I wrote an article where I compared Vapor 3 to Django REST Framework.
 It's time for a rematch with Vapor 4.
 ---